Seven reasons to go to the Time Out Food Awards 2019

 6 To celebrate a food legend.

-Each year Time Out gives a surprise honorary award to a great Melbourne food person or restaurant – the Legend Award.
-Past winners have included Ben Shewry, Hana Assafiri, Cumulus Inc and Supper Inn Chinese Restaurant.
+Each year Time Out gives a surprise honorary award to a great Sydney food person or restaurant – the Legend Award.
+Past winners have included Golden Century, Spice I Am, Brent Savage and Nick Hildebrandt, Sean Moran and Sam Christie.
 Who will join our Hall of Fame in 2019?
 Be there on the night and you’ll be the first to know.

 7 To hit the dance floor.

 Once the awards are given out, it’ll be time to party.
-DJ Troy Marc & Studious are bringing the beats.
+DJ Ali from Silent Sounds will be bringing the beats.

 A few tickets are still available – be quick to get yours.